 At Sacred Heart University, the true worth of your experience won’t be measured by the number of facts you acquire.
 Instead, the school believes that inquiry, pursuing knowledge and intelligent reflection create greater opportunities.

 The College of Nursing at SHU offers a comprehensive philosophy, individualized student counseling, and hands-on clinical practice.
-The accelerated nursing programs offer a number of concentrations to focus your curriculum, which include:
+The accelerated nursing programs offer a number of concentrations to focus your curriculum.

 Founded on the principle that by pursuing big ideas and sharing what we learn will make the world a better place, Johns Hopkins University is driven by curiosity.
 In addition, JHU reaches nearly every corner of the globe by conducting research, training, and related activities in more than 150 countries.